YingruWuGit/HiCKey/README.md

 # HiCKey

-This is the software for detecting TAD boundaries in HiC data.
-The package is written in C++.
+This is the software HiCKey for detecting TAD boundaries and their hierarchical strucutre in HiC data.
+For the detail of our methodology please refer to "Decipher hierarchical organization of topologically associated domains through change-point testing".
+This software package is written in C++.
 It contains 1 header file: HiCKey.h; 2 source files: HiCKey.cpp and main.cpp.
 The compiled application is HiCKey.exe.
-We will soon incorporate the C++ code into an R package.
+We will also incorporate the C++ code into an R package.

 # Usage: